morganross/Kexow-Install/README.md

 Kexow-Install
 =============
-Run these commands to begin installation process
+Run these commands to begin installation process for old main menu

 sudo wget goo.gl/8ET70z -O kexow-install.sh

-sudo sh kexow-install.sh
+sudo sh kexow_install.sh

+NEW main menu

+sudo wget goo.gl/ntMQzy -O main_menu.sh

+sudo bash main_menu.sh

 The install script will ask you to provide your secret adress where all the security credential files are stored